MohanaChaitanya25/IPL2021/README.md

 # IPL2021
-Hosted Link To Website - https://mohanachaitanya25.github.io/ipl2021/
+This is an **IPL2021 Static Website** containing information about all 8 teams.

 **NOTE:** If you are viewing on a mobile device, view it on *Desktop View.*

-This is an **IPL2021 Static Website** containing information about all 8 teams.

 ## Technologies Used
 - HTML 5